Achievable logoAchievable logo

 Feedback

-Following are the commonly abused substances and their toxicities, withdrawal symptoms, and management.
+Following are commonly abused substances and their toxicities, withdrawal symptoms, and management.

-• Withdrawal symptoms like tremulousness, tachycardia, diaphoresis, nausea, anxiety, and irritability occur within a few hours of stopping or decreasing the dose of alcohol.
-They are managed with thiamine and diazepam or chlordiazepoxide.
+• Withdrawal symptoms such as tremulousness, tachycardia, diaphoresis, nausea, anxiety, and irritability occur within a few hours of stopping or decreasing alcohol intake.
+Manage with thiamine and diazepam or chlordiazepoxide.

 • Delirium tremens is a life-threatening withdrawal syndrome that occurs 2-3 days after stopping or decreasing alcohol intake in chronic heavy drinkers.
 It presents with delirium, tremulousness, hallucinations, tachycardia, hypertension, sweating, and agitation.
-Treatment is with diazepam/lorazepam/chlordiazepoxide, antipsychotics like haloperidol or risperidone as needed, thiamine, valproic acid as an adjunct to diazepam, and supportive therapy in the ICU.
+Treat with diazepam/lorazepam/chlordiazepoxide; antipsychotics such as haloperidol or risperidone as needed; thiamine; valproic acid as an adjunct to diazepam; and supportive therapy in the ICU.

 2. Tobacco/nicotine: Nicotine is one of the most addictive substances known.
-Withdrawal presents with malaise, anxiety, cravings and irritability.
-Nicotine patches, clonidine, bupropion and varenicline (partial agonist at the nicotine receptor) are used to manage withdrawal symptoms.
+Withdrawal presents with malaise, anxiety, cravings, and irritability.
+Nicotine patches, clonidine, bupropion, and varenicline (a partial agonist at the nicotine receptor) are used to manage withdrawal symptoms.
 Varenicline increases the risk of depression and suicide.

-4. Hallucinogens: They include LSD, PCP or phencyclidine (angel dust), mescaline and psilocybin (from some types of mushrooms).
+4. Hallucinogens: They include LSD, PCP or phencyclidine (angel dust), mescaline, and psilocybin (from some types of mushrooms).
 Intoxication presents with dilated pupils, tachycardia, hypertension, fever, illusions, hallucinations, depersonalization, and anxiety.
-PCP is associated with violent behavior, hyperacusis, analgesia, muscle rigidity, nystagmus and seizures.
-Treatment is symptomatic and with sedatives like diazepam or haloperidol to control aggressive thought and behavior.
+PCP is associated with violent behavior, hyperacusis, analgesia, muscle rigidity, nystagmus, and seizures.
+Treatment is symptomatic, with sedatives such as diazepam or haloperidol to control aggressive thought and behavior.

-5. Inhalants: They include paint thinners, spray paints, gasoline, glue and solvents which are sniffed.
+5. Inhalants: They include paint thinners, spray paints, gasoline, glue, and solvents that are sniffed.
 Chronic use causes permanent brain damage and dementia.
-Acute intoxication presents with dizziness, euphoria, confusion, nystagmus, ataxia, dysarthria, tremors, delirium and blurred vision.
-There is no antidote and treatment is symptomatic.
+Acute intoxication presents with dizziness, euphoria, confusion, nystagmus, ataxia, dysarthria, tremors, delirium, and blurred vision.
+There is no antidote; treatment is symptomatic.

-6. Opioids, heroin and related prescription drugs: This class includes morphine, heroin, hydromorphone, oxymorphone, codeine, hydrocodone, oxycodone, meperidine, methadone and propoxyphene.
-Many agents are used as narcotic pain medications and are highly addictive drugs.
-Intoxication presents with analgesia, mental clouding, euphoria, nausea, vomiting, flushed, warm skin, constricted pupils, apathy, lethargy, constipation, illusions, etc. Life threatening severe toxicity presents with miosis , respiratory depression, hypotension, pulmonary edema, seizures, coma and death.
+6. Opioids, heroin and related prescription drugs: This class includes morphine, heroin, hydromorphone, oxymorphone, codeine, hydrocodone, oxycodone, meperidine, methadone, and propoxyphene.
+Many agents are used as narcotic pain medications and are highly addictive.
+Intoxication presents with analgesia, mental clouding, euphoria, nausea, vomiting, flushed warm skin, constricted pupils, apathy, lethargy, constipation, illusions, etc. Life-threatening severe toxicity presents with miosis, respiratory depression, hypotension, pulmonary edema, seizures, coma, and death.

 Treatment of opioid intoxication: